Wacom MobileStudio Pro: Powerful portable packs 8,192 levels, up to 4K display, 3D camera

 High-resolution screen means some programs’ tools, such as Photoshop, will be small on the Cintiq (hopefully Adobe will catch up)

-6D Art Pen The 6D art pen is great for painting.
+6D Art Pen The 6D art pen with its chisel tip is great for painting.
 It’s compatible with other Cintiqs and the Intuos Pro 4 and Intuos Pro 5.
-It’s a chisel-shaped pen tip.
 You choose whether you want plastic or felt.
 You can rotate the barrel 360 degrees while drawing for interesting designs.
 It includes both hard plastic and felt nibs.
 I use the felt tip to mix colors and get painterly effects.